ManjunathChet/GDB-Tutorial/ex2/README.md

 [ex2.cpp](ex2.cpp) has three `if` statements in the `info` function.
-Each one checks for a certain permission, then outputs a single character corresponding to that specifc value.
+Each one checks for a certain permission, then outputs a single character corresponding to that permission.
 GDB allows you to check if your programs are hitting certain `if` statements.
 * Place a breakpoint at the lines with comments indicating where to place breaks.
+* Run the program on different filenames.
+Which `if` statments are hit?
 * Which characters are supposed to be printed in these statements?

 _Check your work by running `ls -l` on the files you worked with._